UniSwarm/uDevkit-SDK/support/archi/dspic33ck/README.md

 ### CAN Fd

 CAN Fd module is completely different of ECAN from dsPIC33E.
-A complete driver write needs to be done.

 ### PWM